Intermittent fasting for women — the complete guide

 Appetite control

 Intermittent fasting can boost appetite control!?
 Really??
-It’s a fair question — it does seem kinda bizarre that fasting could help us manage hunger, but studies suggests it could.[7]
+It’s a fair question — it does seem kinda bizarre that fasting could help us manage hunger, but science suggests it could.[7]

 As always, see how it works for you.
 How do your hunger cues respond?